 MICRO’s venue partners are hospitals, transit hubs, developers and more: people and organizations who want to make a difference, and share the adventure of science with their community.

 MICRO was founded in 2016 by Amanda Schochet, a former computational ecologist, and Charles Philipp, a media producer.

 They’ve assembled a crack team of designers, storytellers, and engineers who are redesigning how cultural institutions work.

 MICRO’s team is headed up by: Ruby J Murray, a science writer and award-winning novelist.
 Louisa Bukiet, a mechanical designer and engineer at all scales.
 Labour, a design firm that’s worked with MoMa and the Whitney.

 MICRO is a nonprofit venture.
 Donations to MICRO are tax deductible under our fiscal sponsorship with Fractured Atlas.

 Every donation counts, no matter the size.
-With your help, we’ll be putting a free museum where everyone can access it: a hospital waiting room, a train station, the local library.
+With your help, we’ll be putting free museums where everyone can access them: waiting rooms, train stations, the local library.

 Our venue partners are hospitals, transit hubs, developers and organizations who believe that science and art are important.

 Sound like you?
 Know a site?
 Let us know! email@example.com

 The first museums in MICRO’s fleet are launching across NYC in November 2017.